htata31/WebProgrammingICP/README.md

 •	Added the notifications icon and my image in the corner of the page and the recently opened tabs below the search bars of Google

 •	Create a 'cube shaped color grid' with 70X70 px height and width which are center alligned

+### Web ICP 4 Tasks:

+## Task 1:

+* when hovered on the first image, it should change the contents both background-image and text of the empty frame as shown in Image.

+## Task 2

+Following the user's account details is displayed when any user is searched by username
+* Name of the user
+* ID of the user
+* Profile picture
+* Link to the user's account
+* Followers
+* Number of repositories
+* Following
+* List of repos